-Services that are covered for you What you must pay when you get these services Colorectal cancer screening For people 50 and older, the following are covered: Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy Prior authorization may be required from our plan.
+Services that are covered for you What you must pay when you get these services Colorectal cancer screening There is no coinsurance, copayment, or deductible For people 50 and older, the following are covered: for a Medicare-covered Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months colorectal cancer screening exam.
+One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) • Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy Prior authorization may be required from our plan.
 Referral may be required from your network provider.
-There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.
+Dental services \$10 copayment for each In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare. office visit for Medicare- covered benefits.
+We cover limited dental services performed by a dentist as incident to and as an integral part of a covered procedure or service.
+This does not include services in connection with care, treatment, filling, removal or replacement of teeth.
+Prior authorization may be required from our plan.
+Referral may be required from your network provider.
+Depression screening There is no coinsurance, copayment, or deductible We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals. for an annual depression screening visit.